CNN President Jeff Zucker is stepping down, citing relationship with colleague

 "I was asked about a consensual relationship with my closest colleague, someone I have worked with for more than 20 years," Zucker said in the memo.
 "I acknowledged the relationship evolved in recent years.
 I was required to disclose it when it began but I didn't.
 I was wrong."

-Zucker, who had worked at CNN since 2013, said he wished his tenure at the network "had ended differently."
+Zucker, 56, who had worked at CNN since 2013 and is one of television's most influential executives, said he wished his tenure at the network "had ended differently."

 Download our Free App